Low Carb Cauliflower Rice Jambalaya

 Lately I have been making my own low carb seasonings, but to be honest, store bought Cajun seasoning, is very good, if not better just because of the convenience.

-It’s inexpensive, it quick, and can be used for nearly anything, even as just solo seasoning for chicken, it would take quite the palette to single out whether a store bought seasoning or a homemade one was used.
+It’s inexpensive, it quick, and can be used for nearly anything, even as just solo seasoning for chicken.

 Another shortcut for making this seasoning is to use store bought Italian seasoning, which is a pretty standard mix of dried herbs.
 Use that instead of the all the dried herbs listed above.